BirdInFire/website-security/README.md

 # Updates

-02-05-2024 - Removing the CSP authorization to make the redirection happen\
+02-05-2024 - As CDN subdomain is removed Subresource integrity too (to reduce the hardware requirement) 02-05-2024 - Removing the CSP authorization to make the redirection happen\
 02-05-2024 - Moving the redirection mechanism to cloudflare dashboard\
 02-05-2024 - Disable a Cloudflare JS injection for security (blocked by csp so useless)\